 Before We Begin – My Couples Counseling Assessment Process

 In keeping with relevant research recommendations, my work with you will begin with a thorough relationship assessment.
-This assessment will consist of one two-hour joint assessment session (both partners attend), an individual assessment session for each partner, and completion of an online relationship evaluation.
+This assessment will consist of one 1.5 hour joint assessment session (both partners attend), an individual assessment session for each partner, and completion of an online relationship evaluation.
 At the end of this process, all three of us will have the information we need to establish and address goals tailored specifically to your relationship.

 Most couples enter into a marriage or committed relationship with significant differences in personality, temperament, values and needs, as well as our own personal baggage from previous intimate connections.
 Bizarrely, we also arrive at this most important co-creating moment without a manual or toolkit to help us manage these differences.

 Although the statistics regarding divorce are improving, these challenges continue to impact even the most committed couple, and there is no doubt that couples who engage in premarital counseling – a type of couples therapy meant to prepare you for marriage or a committed partnership – increase the likelihood that their relationship will stay the course (according to a survey published in the Journal of Family Psychology, couples with premarital education reported higher levels of marital satisfaction and experienced a 30 percent decline in the likelihood of divorce over five years).